 On this page, you'll find two superb resources that'll take your blackjack play to the next level:

 The basic strategy is the mathematically optimal way to play blackjack.
 The basic strategy consists of rules on what to do if you're dealt a certain hand.
 These rules are usually expressed as a basic strategy chart that shows you exactly when to hit, stand, double down or split.

 The basic strategy is based on mathematical probabilities, statistics, computer simulations and live trials.
 The first basic strategy was conceived in the 1950s and perfected in the subsequent decades.
-You can read more about the major contributors in the Blackjack legends section of our blackjack guide.

 Basic strategy drill